Pinder hits leadoff homer in return, A's blank Giants 1-0 - KESQ

 Blackburn (3-0) allowed three hits in five innings, lowering his ERA to 1.35.
 The right-hander pitched around traffic, inducing three double-play grounders in the first three innings — including a difficult 3-6-1 turn to end the third after the Giants had loaded the bases.

-“The bullpen these first 19 games has done an exceptional job,” Oakland manager Mark Kotsay said.
-“They’ve built some confidence through this process.
-It feels good to have a bullpen with multiple options that you feel confident with.”

-Wilmer Flores appeared to reach on an infield single leading off the ninth by outrunning first baseman Seth Brown to the bag after a short grounder.
-Brown was positioned far away from the base when he fielded the ball, and Jiménez failed to cover.
-Flores was initially ruled safe before the call was overturned on replay.
+Wilmer Flores appeared to reach on an infield single leading off the ninth when he outran first baseman Seth Brown to the bag after a short grounder.
+Brown was positioned far away from the base when he fielded the ball and Flores was initially ruled safe before the call was overturned on replay.

-Flores walked slowly off the field, although manager Gabe Kapler said he was fine after the game.

-Kotsay was grateful the A’s caught a break on the play and review.

 Pinder came off the COVID-19 injured list before the game and celebrated by crushing opener Sam Long’s sixth pitch into the left-field stands.
 The left fielder also singled in the third.